Home Schooling Top Tips and ResourcesPosted on 23rd April 2020 in News

 I have tried to resist using the buzz word ‘unprecedented’ but it’s difficult to avoid, as it seems the only term that accurately describes our current plight.

-Although Walker Wylie remain available for those requiring advice on all housing related matters, we understand that for the majority of us, our priorities will have changed significantly.
+Although Walker Wylie remains available for those requiring advice on all housing-related matters, we understand that for the majority of us, our priorities will have changed significantly.

 The hardship being experienced across the nation is clear for everyone to see as we all struggle in one way or another with the effects of 5 consecutive weeks of lockdown.

 One of the biggest challenges for households is adding teacher to your already demanding work and home commitments.

 In one of our previous posts in the run-up to the 2 week Spring Break, we pulled together a few ideas on how to keep busy and active whilst still maintaining responsible social distancing to continue keeping everyone safe.

 I’m fortunate enough that my wife is a primary school teacher which has meant home schooling has not been quite as daunting for us.

 While we fully appreciate teachers across the country are trying their best to maintain each child’s education remotely, this still presents challenges for both them and parents.

 In light of this, we hope you find the following information an additional aid to help support home learning resources you’re currently receiving.